 Though most washers are installed next to the dryer, some save space by stacking.
 In the past, stackable laundry was commonly sold as a one-piece tower with the washer on bottom and dryer on top.
 While still available in limited selection, most stackable laundry is now available by purchasing each piece separately and using a mounting bracket to connect.

 Generally, the front load washer door should swing opposite of the dyer door so that clothes can be easily transferred.
 Most front load washers are left hinged and cannot be reversed.
-If existing plumbing doesn’t accomodate the typical setup (washer set to the right of dryer), a small number of right-hinged and reversible front-loading washers are available.
+If existing plumbing doesn’t accomodate the typical setup, a small number of right-hinged and reversible front-loading washers are available.
 High efficiency top load machines also an available substitute. return to top

 At a minimum, every washer will feature three main wash cycles: normal, permanent press, and delicate.
 A normal wash is designed for casual clothes and towels.
 Permanent press offers gentler wash action for dress shirts, pants and other business attire.
 Delicate washes are designed for laces, silks, and other sensitive items that would be harmed by more abrasive wash action.